Dynamic Landau-Lifshitz-Bloch-Slonczewski equations for spintronics: Dynamic Landau-Lifshitz-Bloch-Slonczewski equations

 With spin-orbit torques, the momentum $\bm{p}$ is replaced by the spin polarization $\bm{\sigma}$ (the polarization direction of the spin current induced by electron flow in a non-magnet), which is perpendicular to the electron flow.
 Consequently, the SOT field coefficients $a_T$ and $b_T$ depend on the underlying mechanism, such as the spin Hall effect (SHE), Rashba effect, or inverse spin galvanic effect (iSGE)~\cite{manchonCurrentinducedSpinorbitTorques2019}.

 To derive equations governing the ensemble-averaged magnetization, we average Equation~\eqref{sLLG} over the thermal fluctuations, as described in reference~\cite{tranchidaHierarchiesLandauLifshitzBlochEquations2018}.
+The key steps are detailed in the Appendix~\ref{appendix:derivation}.
 Introducing $\bm{S}(t) = \langle \bm{s}(t) \rangle$ as the ensemble-averaged magnetization and $\Sigma(t)= \langle \bm{s}(t)\otimes\bm{s}(t) \rangle$ as the correlation matrix, we derive a differential equation on the average magnetization

 where $\bm{T}_{\text{S}}^{\text{eff}}$ is the effective spin-transfer torque term, now a function of both $\bm{S}$ and ${\Sigma}$.
 Here, $\textrm{Tr}$ stands for the trace and $\bm{u}$ represents the vector in the precession and torque that is independent of $\bm{s}$, expressed as $\bm{u} \equiv \gamma\bm{B}_{DC}+b_T\bm{p}$.
 This yields an effective spin torque contribution: